 From London St Pancras you can take your bike to Paris and Brussels by Eurostar.
 Other destinations are to be added in the next couple of years.

 Eurostar changed its conditions of carriage for cycles on 1st November 2015.
-Bikes may now have to have their handlebars turned round and pedals removed so they can go in a box.
+Bikes can now have their handlebars turned round and pedals removed so they can go in a provided box.
+Non-dismantled bikes are also carried.

 Eurostar carries bikes for £30 each – first book your train, then you ring EuroDespatch on +44 (0) 844 822 5822 and book the bikes on (I think you can book Paris – London at the London office, give them a ring to check before you book the train.
 Be patient, it takes them ages to answer the phone!)
 It actually works really well – just turn up at the Eurostar office with your bit of paper, hand the bikes over and you won’t see them until you get back to London and collect them.